 - breathing problems caused by weakness in the diaphragm and other respiratory muscles

-- EMG to evaluate electrical activity of muscles
+- an EMG to evaluate the electrical activity of your muscles

-- nerve conduction studies to test nerve function
+- nerve conduction studies to test your nerve function

-- an MRI that shows which parts of the nervous system are affected
+- an MRI that shows which parts of your nervous system are affected

-- blood tests to evaluate general health and nutrition
+- blood tests to evaluate your general health and nutrition

-- a neurologist who is skilled in management of ALS
+- a neurologist who is skilled in the management of ALS

 - a physiatrist